zulip/zulip/docs/subsystems/analytics.md

 needing a system like Hadoop to manage it.
-For the built-in analytics in Zulip, we've designed something lightweight and fast that can be available on any Zulip server without any extra dependencies through the carefully designed set of tables in Postgres.
+For the built-in analytics in Zulip, we've designed something lightweight and fast that can be available on any Zulip server without any extra dependencies through the carefully designed set of tables in PostgreSQL.

 This requires some care to avoid making the analytics tables larger than the rest of the Zulip database or adding a ton of computational load, but with